6 Ways to Start an Online Store in the Philippines

 • Announce your operating hours for customer support, delivery, and in-store purchases.

-This is highly recommended if you want to legitimize your business on the Internet.
-Allow new customers to contact you and make recommendations to others by leaving a positive review.
+This is highly recommended if you want to legitimize your business on the Internet, allow new customers to contact you, and make recommendations to others by leaving a positive review.

-Apps like Facebook, Instagram, Twitter, LinkedIn, Pinterest and YouTube are heavily used nowadays by many businesses to market and sell their products online.
+Apps like Facebook, Instagram, Twitter, LinkedIn, Pinterest, and YouTube are heavily used nowadays by many businesses to market and sell their products online.

-You can use your personal profile for personal or family businesses, but most of the time people create business profiles or separate pages, specifically for selling.
+You can use your personal profile for personal or family businesses, but most of the time people create business profiles or separate pages specifically for selling.

-For the most part, this method of social media selling carries its own risks of being casual and reliant on trust, because transactions depend on what the seller offers and fully-shouldered by the buyer.
-Making payments and deliveries can seem unsecured and compromised since most communication occurs via messaging only.
+For the most part, this method of social media selling carries its own risks of being casual and reliant on trust because transactions depend on what the seller offers and are fully shouldered by the buyer.

-Buyers can view and usually haggle prices with sellers because most of the time, they can just opt for another seller offering the same product for much less.
+Buyers can view and usually haggle prices with sellers because, most of the time, they can just opt for another seller offering the same product for much less.

-Brands can create their official channels or groups for businesses, where potential customers can subscribe or join these groups to watch out for offers or new product releases.
-At the same time, they can perform transactions in these messaging platforms.
+Brands can create their own official channels or groups for businesses, where potential customers can subscribe to or join these groups to watch out for offers or new product releases.

 • Line